 A taxi costs approximately 30 EUR is a very convenient door-to-door service, but then you have to worry about traveling with a car seat.

-But after 3 hours on the plane and sitting, we decided to take the Metro to our accommodation because we were sure that our toddler would not want to sit still in a taxi or on the bus.
-Madrid’s Barajas Airport has 2 Metro stations (Terminal T1-2-3 and Terminal T4), both on line L8.
+But after 3 hours on the plane and sitting, we decided to take the Madrid Metro to our accommodation because we were sure that our toddler would not want to sit still in a taxi or on the bus.
+Madrid’s Barajas Airport has two Metro stations (Terminal T1-2-3 and Terminal T4), both on line L8.

-Trains leave every 5 minutes from 6 am to 2 am.
+Metro trains leave every 5 minutes from 6 am to 2 am.
 Line 8 goes straight to the Nuevos Ministerios Metro station in the centre of Madrid (approx. 15 minutes).

-The price of a single journey to or from the airport is 5 EUR, which already includes a supplementary airport charge.
+The price of a single metro journey to or from the airport is 5 EUR, which already includes a supplementary airport charge.

 If you already possess a valid Metro ticket, you can simply purchase the airport supplementary ticket which is 2 EUR cheaper.